pmk7/python-language-learning-app/README.md

 6. Superclass of BaseUser and two Subclasses: Premium and Regular.
 To begin, instantiate either a Premium or Regular object- it takes two arguments: the name of the user as a string e.g "John", and the data_directory variable.

 7. Now the user has been created, instantiate Menu class with two arguments- the name of the player class e.g john.
-Second argument is the json file named 'my_words'
+Second argument is the json file named 'my_words'.
+Commented out examples have been left in the program.
+These can be deleted as well ad the corresponding json files in the user_data folder.

 8. Run the Python script: In your terminal or command prompt, run the following command to start the Python script: